 At Waterloo, you are the maker of your own success in finding a job so start working on your resume early by learning new programming languages, developing new projects/apps, finding volunteer or part-time positions and building your career networks.
 Growing your experience now will make it easier for you to find your first co-op opportunity.

-You are welcome to find your own work outside of our Waterloo Works job search system but your position must be approved by the Centre for Co-operative and Experiential Education (CEE) once you're on campus.
+You are welcome to find your own work outside of our Waterloo Works job search system but your position must be approved by the Centre for Career Development once you're on campus.

 The benefit of the CFM program is that you can explore a variety of co-op positions in the computer science, finance, or business world as you'll have the relevant skills for these kinds of roles.

-Our first year students held the following positions in their first co-op opportunity (updated July 22, 2019):
+Our first year students held the following positions in spring 2022.

 Enterprise Co-op (E-Co-op)